We hope this Monthly Minute finds you safe and well.

 Offer value.
 Share your knowledge and expertise.
 Find ways to help others.
 Marketing principles haven’t changed.

 Put out a great newsletter full of ideas and insight and advice.
 Share training or exercise and mental enrichment tips via your social media channels.
 Create tips sheets vets can share with clients and pet supply stores can add to deliveries or bags, with information about your business on the back.
-(Trainers, use the back to explain the benefits of your virtual services.
-Other dog pros, use the back to express how much you look forward to being able to get back to work caring for dogs in your community.)
+Use the back to explain the benefits of your virtual services.

 Trainers, a few more ideas for you: Offer vet and shelter staff virtual lunch-and-learns, and be sure they know that (and how) you’re providing training services.
 Offer a webinar or virtual Ask-the-Trainer session to customers of your favorite pet supply store that they can market through their email list and social media, and via fliers slipped into deliveries or bags.
 Offer a short free web seminar or one-off session online to give people a taste of attending a virtual class with you.